Gabriel-S-Santana/Gabriel-S-Santana/README.md

 ### Hi, my name is Gabriel Santana!
 I'm a web developer and I'll be a software engineer someday.

-- 🔭 I'am currently studying JavaScript
+- 🔭 I'am currently studying TypeScript and Angular
-- 🌱 I look forward to study React.js and Node.js.
+- 🌱 I look forward to study Java
 - ⚡ Working as a web developer at TecBan.

 <div id="main-skills">